Razamut/Cover/adhoc_reports/README.md

 To execute the LoanDueDates module in terminal do
 $ runhaskell LoanDueDates <loanType1 [,loanType2]>

-where loanTypen is either LD or USD
+where loanTypeN is either LD or USD